-If you will not be using the computer for a long period of time (a month or more), you should charge the battery until it is completely full.
-After you have done so, remove the battery from the unit.
+If you will not be using the computer for a long period of time (a month or more), you should discharge the battery completely then remove the battery from the computer.
+This extends the life of the battery.

 Troubleshooting

 Complete the following in the order presented until your system is functioning properly.
 If all of the steps below fail then contact your local reseller for assistance.